betaflight/betaflight/docs/LedStrip.md

 # LED Strip

-Cleanflight supports the use of addressable LED strips.
-Addressable LED strips allow each LED in the strip to be programmed with a unique and independant color.
+Betaflight supports the use of addressable LED strips.
+Addressable LED strips allow each LED in the strip to be programmed with a unique and independent color.
 This is far more advanced than the normal RGB strips which require that all the LEDs in the strip show the same color.

+## LED Strip Profiles

+The LED strip feature supports 3 LED strip profiles, STATUS, RACE and BEACON.
+The selected profile can be changed from the CLI, OSD LED strip menu or from an adjustment channel, i.e. switch on your radio.
+Take note that the adjustment channel from your radio overrides all other LED strip profile selection options.

+### STATUS Profile

+The STATUS profile is used to display all the information mentioned below, i.e. warning indications, larsen scanner etc.

 Addressable LED strips can be used to show information from the flight controller system, the current implementation supports the following:

 * Up to 32 LEDs.
+(Support for more than 32 LEDs is possible, it just requires additional development.)
 * Indicators showing pitch/roll stick positions.
 * Heading/Orientation lights.
 * Flight mode specific color schemes.